-Alessandro Diamanti only spent one season at West Ham United – and it was hardly successful – but in a poor team he was a player always worth watching.
+Alessandro Diamanti only had a brief spell at West Ham United – and it was hardly successful – but in a poor team he was a player always worth watching.

 Let’s start with a little Choose Your Own Adventure game.

 You’re playing for West Ham United against Hull City in a crucial Premier League match.
 A game so tense that it qualifies as a six-pointer even in February.

 Before the game, both clubs are locked together on 24 points, one clear of the drop zone, but early in the second half your team is 2-0 ahead, courtesy of Valon Behrami and Carlton Cole.